muonium/core/CONTRIBUTING.md

     Publishing others' private information, such as a physical or electronic address, without explicit permission Other conduct which could reasonably be considered inappropriate in a professional setting

+# Our utilization of Git

+- If you're coding a new feature, then create a new branch
+- When the feature is coded, you can merge and delete the feature branch

+In fact : a feature <=> a branch

 # Coding style

 ## Global - Variables